Raspberry Mascarpone French Toast Casserole

-- Whisk together the eggs, cream, milk and sugar.
+- Whisk together the eggs, cream, milk, and sugar.
 Set aside.

-- Make mascarpone cream by whipping together the mascarpone, sugar and lemon juice.
+- Make mascarpone cream by whipping together the mascarpone, sugar, and lemon juice.

 - Dollop spoonfuls of mascarpone cream over the bread.
 Sprinkle raspberries over the cheese.
 Cover with remaining bread cubes.

-- Pour custard liquid over the bread, then use a spatula to press bread down into the mixture.
-Cover with plastic wrap and refrigerate 8 hours or overnight to allow the bread to absorb the custard.
+- Pour custard liquid over the bread, then use a spatula to press the bread down into the mixture.
+Cover with plastic wrap and refrigerate for 8 hours or overnight to allow the bread to absorb the custard.

 - Remove from the refrigerator 30 minutes before need to bake it.
 Preheat oven to 350 degrees.

-- Remove plastic wrap from casserole dish.
+- Remove plastic wrap from the casserole dish.
 Cover with foil and bake for 30 minutes.
 Remove foil and bake for 30 minutes or longer or until the custard is set.